-The cost of prescription drugs remains a primary focus across the healthcare spectrum from consumers, to regulators, to politicians, the media and more.
-A wide range of legislative action is happening nationwide at both the state and local levels to improve the healthcare system for our patients including Mitigating Emergency Drug Shortages (MEDS) Act, ASHP advocacy to defend federal 340b programs, and enactment of pharmacist provider status nationwide all have significant budgetary impacts.
+The cost of prescription drugs remains a primary focus across the healthcare spectrum from consumers, to regulators, to politicians, the media, and more.
+A wide range of legislative action is happening nationwide at both the state and local levels to improve the healthcare system for our patients including Mitigating Emergency Drug Shortages (MEDS) Act, ASHP advocacy to defend federal 340b programs, and the enactment of pharmacist provider status nationwide.
+All have significant budgetary impacts.

 Since 2013, rising drug prices, in addition to ongoing shortages, have placed a strain on hospitals’ budgets and operations.
 Inpatient hospital prescription drug spending has consistently increased by approximately 15 to 20% over the past 7 years.
 In fact, more than 66% of hospitals surveyed by the American Hospital Association reported that changes in drug prices had a moderate to severe impact on their ability to manage hospital budgets.
-The three key areas causing the greatest impact in increased hospital pharmacy budgets are new FDA approvals, medication shortages, and specialty therapies.
+Key areas causing the greatest impact on increased hospital pharmacy budgets are new FDA approvals, medication shortages, and specialty therapies.

 Inpatient pharmacy is a unique department, with 80% of its overall costs derived from drug spending.
 Strategizing to maintain the most appropriate use of medications is key, and pharmacy teams are essential to making an impact.
 Here, we will review the impact pharmacy teams can make, focusing on key clinical focus areas that produce the greatest amount of return and/or cost savings for most facilities.

 During the early 1990s, the impact of clinical pharmacist services on healthcare outcomes in hospitalized patients was studied at Walter Reed Army Medical Center.
-Medical and surgical teams were examined to compare cost savings contributed to the care of over three thousand patients.
-They concluded that healthcare teams with pharmacists produced a shorter length of stay, lower drug cost per admission, with minimal on mortality.
-The average cost savings was approximately $400 per inpatient admission, with a benefit to cost ratio of 6.03:1.
+Medical and surgical teams were examined to compare cost savings contributing to the care of over three thousand patients.
+They concluded that healthcare teams with pharmacists produced a shorter length of stay, lower drug cost per admission, with minimal impact to mortality.
+The average cost savings was approximately $400 per inpatient admission, with a benefit-to-cost ratio of 6.03:1.

 The practice of clinical pharmacy has evolved since that time, with an increase of value-added services being provided by pharmacists in practice areas ranging from pediatrics to outpatient ambulatory.
 So where are some areas where we’re seeing the greatest opportunity for pharmacists to impact?
-Here we’ll explore key opportunities in Antimicrobial Stewardship (AMS) and Critical Care, utilizing clinical pharmacists across inpatient settings and operational efforts in value-added services.
+Here we’ll explore key opportunities in Antimicrobial Stewardship (AMS) and Critical Care.

 ASP Case Study: Aultman Hospital improves antimicrobial stewardship, patient care and drives $2 million in savings

-Optimizing the use of antimicrobial therapy is critical to effectively treat infections, protect patients from harm caused by unnecessary antibiotic use to combat antibiotic resistance.
-Strategies for AMS cost containment include consistent use of IV to oral conversion, de-escalation, discontinuation, therapeutic interchanges, dose optimization and enforcing those restricted high cost antibiotics.
+Optimizing the use of antimicrobial therapy is critical to effectively treat infections, protect patients from harm caused by unnecessary antibiotic use, and to combat antibiotic resistance.
+Strategies for AMS cost containment include consistent use of IV to oral conversion, de-escalation, discontinuation, therapeutic interchanges, dose optimization, and enforcing those restricted high-cost antibiotics.

 Dose optimization, with a method such as extended infusion (EI) beta lactam therapy, may improve clinical survival rates of critically ill patients with resistant gram-negative infections.
 Literature also finds evidence that this method results in decreased overall costs and decreased length of stay.
 According to one study at a 651-bed hospital, EI piperacillin tazobactam produced a significant reduction in cost, with a potential savings in the range of $68,750- $137,500 annually.